Scattering and localized states for defocusing nonlinear Schr\"odinger equations with potential: Introduction

+To prove~\Cref{thm:wave-op-and-bdd-state}, we first must show that the free channel wave operator $u_0 \mapsto u_+$ exists.
+The idea here is to introduce a projection $\Jfree$ such that

+which is supported near the propagation set for the free flow in phase space.
+A natural choice is to choose $\Jfree$ to localize inside the free flow region $x = 2\xi t + o(t)$, where $\xi$ is the frequency variable.
+Having done so, the existence of the free channel is equivalent to showing that the limit

-To prove~\Cref{thm:wave-op-and-bdd-state}, we first must show that the free channel wave operator defined by~\eqref{eqn:scat-slim-intro} exists.
-As explained above, the methods of~\cite{soffer2022large} cannot be applied directly, since the nonlinear term does not obey the weighted decay estimates~\eqref{eqn:V-decay-hypo}.
+exists.
+As explained above, the methods of~\cite{soffer2022large} do not apply here, since the nonlinear term does not obey weighted decay estimates.
 To overcome this obstacle, we introduce a new exterior interaction Morawetz estimate, which controls the nonlinearity away from the origin.
-Interaction Morawetz estimates were previously introduced in~\cite{collianderGlobalExistenceScattering2004} to prove global wellposedness for defocusing nonlinear Schr\"odinger equations in dimension $3$, and have become a standard tool in proving global wellposedness and scattering.
-Obtaining these estimates in lower dimensions is more difficult, since ordinary Morawetz estimates fail due to the bad sign of the term~\eqref{eqn:Morawetz-bad-term}.
+Interaction Morawetz estimates were previously introduced in~\cite{collianderGlobalExistenceScattering2004} to prove global well-posedness for defocusing nonlinear Schr\"odinger equations in dimension $3$, and have become a standard tool in proving global well-posedness and scattering.
+Obtaining these estimates in lower dimensions is more difficult, since ordinary Morawetz estimates fail due to the singular term~\eqref{eqn:Morawetz-bad-term}.
 The first interaction Morawetz estimates in lower dimensions were obtained in~\cite{fangGlobalExistenceRough2007,collianderImprovedInteractionMorawetz2007} in dimension $2$, and hold only locally in time.
-Later, these results were improved in~\cite{collianderTensorProductsCorrelation2009,planchonBilinearVirialIdentities2009}, yielding the estimate
+Later, these results were improved \editadd{and extended to dimension one} in~\cite{collianderTensorProductsCorrelation2009,planchonBilinearVirialIdentities2009}, yielding the estimate

 We prove that this estimate holds even in the presence of a nonrepulsive potential provided we localize to $|x| \geq t^{\beta}$ for $\beta \in (1/3,1)$.
 This estimate can be interpolated with mass conservation to obtain a pointwise decay estimate in the exterior region, allowing us to prove the existence of the strong limit~\eqref{eqn:scat-slim-intro} defining $u_+$.